 Ultimately, the shared vision of social protection would be embodied in one entity which could be a National Social Protection Board or National Social Protection Council.
-This entity should be responsible for the provision of policy guidance and coherence; making decisions and recommendations around design and financing of social protection programming and services; and for overseeing coordination of social protection at policy level.
+This entity should be responsible for the provision of policy guidance and coherence; making decisions and recommendations around the design and financing of social protection programming and services, and overseeing the coordination of social protection at the policy level.
 It should be held accountable for the successful and efficient implementation of the Social Protection system and should report to the Head of government and the Cabinet.
-Informed by field experiences and different country cases (including the Kenya, Zambia, but also Philippines, Cambodia and others), figure 3 depicts a structure that should enable the different social protection stakeholders to coordinate their efforts at the policy level.
+This entity should include diverse representation, including social protection target groups such as people with disability and women and girls.
+Informed by field experiences and different country cases (including Kenya, Zambia, but also the Philippines, Cambodia and others), figure 2 depicts a structure that should enable the different social protection stakeholders to coordinate their efforts at the policy level.
 Taken together, the structure presents a possible model against which institutional arrangements for social protection coordination may be measured.

-Figure 2 Example of the organizational set-up for coordination at policy level
+Figure 4: Example of the organizational set-up for coordination at the policy level